Narrow your results

 ## <chr> <chr> <chr> <chr> <chr> <chr> <chr> <chr> <chr>

-If we want to be more specific by providing additional taxonomic
+If we want to be more specific, we can provide a tibble

 (or data.frame